Rep. Maddox addresses SB1: Emergency Powers Reform

 Senator Rand Paul endorses Savannah Maddox for State Representative

 I am very honored and excited to announce that I have been endorsed by Senator Rand Paul in Kentucky's 61st District House Race.
-Senator Paul has long been a proponent of limited government, reigning in wasteful spending of taxpayer dollars, and adherance to the Constitution as the abiding standard to which all lawmaking efforts must conform.
+Senator Paul has long been a proponent of limited government, reigning in wasteful spending of taxpayer dollars, and adherence to the Constitution as the abiding standard to which all lawmaking efforts must conform.
 Thank you, Senator Paul- not only for your support, but for all that you do to stand for conservative values.

 Wednesday, October 3, 2018 10:40 AM